Software Development and Informatics

 Clinical and translational use of genomic data

 The Software Development and Informatics team both develops and makes use of novel methods and applications to analyze genomic and clinical datasets to support the interpretation of genomic data.
 A major interest is in using these tools and methods to provide definitive diagnoses in the case of Mendelian disease.
-We provide informatics and software support for the Institute as required, and provide tools for Clinical Genomics applications such as those used at The Smith Family Clinic for Genomic Medicine.
+We provide informatics and software support for HudsonAlpha Institute for Biotechnology as required and tools for Clinical Genomics applications such as those used at Smith Family Clinic for Genomic Medicine.

 The team supports analysis of genomic sequencing data from the sequencer to the final clinical report converting raw sequencing data into clinically actionable information.
 Currently supported analyses include: DNA sequencing data alignment and variant calling, ChIP analysis, methylation analysis and RNA-seq analysis, as well as development and application of various methods for data QC, integration and visualization.

 Liz Worthey, PhD, has degrees in immunology, genomics, and genetics and has studied at leading universities including Glasgow, Birmingham, Oxford, and Stanford Universities, Imperial College London and the University of Washington.
 She has more than 20 years of experience in the development and application of tools, methods and algorithms to extract knowledge from large genomics and other research and clinical datasets.
 Worthey performed the first analyses that successfully used genomic data to change medical treatment and together with colleagues built the first genomic medicine program in the world.
 She has been invited to give talks around the world on this topic.
 At HudsonAlpha, she is the head of the Software Development and Informatics (SDI) Group.